UNICORN-Hemato/DNA-Encrypter-Decipher/README.md

 # DNA-Encrypter-Decipher
-🦄💻 A simple tool to encrypt and decipher messages based on 🧬DNA encoding
+> *A simple tool to encrypt and decipher messages based on 🧬DNA encoding.* —🦄